 Actually, this would be a great idea.
 Card games, travel games, fun games…anything is great.

 You can also bring books to read or other fun things to do.
-Remember, electronic devices are
+Remember, no phones, earbuds, or

 Behavior at camp: